louieknolle/WorkingCapstoneTitle/README.md

 * 8:15 pm - 9:30 pm
   - start trying to get coordinates from trailapi to show up as markers on map and SUCCEED :D -write capstone proposal file

+#### Friday, 11/18

+- 8:00 pm
+  - start buidling trailpanion as a react app
+  -